CNIC-Proteomics/nf-PTM-compass/docs/SingularityCE.md

 # Install Singularity

+You will need a **Linux system** to run SingularityCE natively.
+Options for using SingularityCE on Mac and Windows machines, along with alternate Linux installation options, are discussed in the [installation section of the admin guide](https://sylabs.io/guides/4.1/admin-guide/installation.html).

+If you have an existing version of SingularityCE installed from source, which you wish to upgrade or remove / uninstall, see the [installation section of the admin guide](https://sylabs.io/guides/4.1/admin-guide/installation.html).

+For further information, read the [SingularityCE User Guide](https://docs.sylabs.io/guides/latest/user-guide/index.html).

+# Prerequisites

 ## Install system dependencies
 You must first install development tools and libraries to your host.

 On Debian-based systems, including Ubuntu:
 ```
 sudo apt-get update
 sudo apt-get install -y \